 Claudienne Hibbert-Smith Wins Prestigious Award For $377M In Real Estate Sales In 1 Year

+Claudine Hibbert-Smith’s recognition by NAREB underscores her influence as both a business leader and community advocate.
+The $377 million milestone reflects her team’s dedication

-Claudienne Hibbert-Smith, the Founder and CEO of TRU Real Estate Exchange Elite, and an African American real estate mogul from Miami, Florida, has been recognized by the National Association of Real Estate Brokers (NAREB) with the Top Teams Award for an outstanding $377 million in sales volume in 2024.
-This recognition places Claudienne and her team among the very best in the nation, honoring not only their production but their ongoing commitment to transforming lives through homeownership and real estate wealth building.
+Claudienne Hibbert-Smith, the founder and CEO of TRU Real Estate Exchange Elite, and an African American real estate mogul from Miami, has been recognized by the National Association of Real Estate Brokers (NAREB) with the Top Teams Award for an outstanding $377 million in sales volume in 2024.
+This recognition places Hibbert-Smith and her team among the very best in the nation, honoring not only their production but their ongoing commitment to transforming lives through homeownership and real estate wealth building.

 Hibbert-Smith’s recognition by NAREB underscores her influence as both a business leader and community advocate.
 The $377 million milestone reflects her team’s dedication to: